huggingface/diffusers/examples/textual_inversion/README.md

 You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
 For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).

-Run the following command to authenticate your token
+Run the following command to autheticate your token

 ```bash
 huggingface-cli login